Mar 7, 2024 | Concentration Camp

 3. Liberation and Memorial Site

 Thus, at the eve of the end of the Second World War, namely on April 22, 1945, the Soviet army liberated it [Sachsenhausen].
 But the atrocities that were inflicted within the camp are still remembered even after the camp was liberated.
-Currently, Sachsenhausen is occupied as a memorial and museum to enable people to learn on the events that took place during the company of the Nazis.
+Currently, Sachsenhausen serves as a memorial and museum.
+It allows people to learn about the events that took place during the Nazi era.

 Museum Exhibitions